Divy1211/T4-Notes/docs/algo/notes/w6/graphs.md

 ## Tree graphs

-An undirected acyclic graph
+A connected acyclic graph is known as a tree

-A directed graph has a tree structure if its directed acyclic and its underlying structure is a tree.

-When there are directions, we can define child/parent nodes.

-Forest: A group of disjoint trees
+A disjoin acyclic graph is called bipartite or a forest

 ## Minimal Spanning Tree